How to Stain Hardwood Floors Darker (Without Sanding)?

 Is It Bad To Sand Hardwood Floors?

-You don’t need to sand hardwood floors, but you will get many benefits if you do.
+You don’t need to sand hardwood floors before staining, but you will get many benefits if you do.
 Sanding will remove bumps, and imperfections, and create tiny holes (pores) for the wood stain to penetrate and stick to.

 According to many floor experts, you can sand and re-finish hardwood floors up to 10 times without damaging them.